This post may contain affiliate links.

 What?
 You think chateau visits should be all about dates and history instead of cookies?
 What kind of festivities are you planning?

-So you visit chateaus your way, I’ll visit them mine.
+You visit chateaux your way, I’ll visit them mine.

-Chateau de Cheverny has a homier feel than the Domain de Chambord, probably because it’s one of the few grand chateaus in the Loire Valley privately owned and lived in.
+The Chateau de Cheverny has a homier feel than the Domain de Chambord.
+That’s because it’s one of the few grand chateaux in the Loire Valley privately owned and lived in.

 It’s also the home of Tintin and Captain Haddock, who, in the Adventures of Tintin, live in Marlinspike Hall, which is modelled after the one and only Chateau de Cheverny.

-What to wear at a grand chateau in France
+What to Wear at a Grand Chateau in France at Christmas

-One of the mightiest chateaus of all is at the same time the most feminine, home to many a forceful noblewoman such as Catherine de Medici and Diane de Poitiers.
+One of the mightiest chateaux of all is, at the same time, the most feminine, home to many a forceful noblewoman such as Catherine de Medici and Diane de Poitiers.

-The floral atelier at Chateau de Chenonceau does Christmas right
+The Floral Atelier at the Chateau de Chenonceau does Christmas right

 The Chateau de Chenonceau takes its flower arranging and holiday decorations seriously.
 In fact it’s the only chateau with its own floral atelier and each room is more gasp-worthy than the next.

-From the long galleries to the richly-decorated bedrooms lined with tapestries and Nordic-inspired Christmas decor, your head will be swivelling around like an owl on steroids, and I can just imagine the castle in the summer when the blooms are in full force.
+From the long galleries to the richly-decorated bedrooms lined with tapestries and Nordic-inspired Christmas decor, my head was swivelling around like an owl on steroids.

 Royal Chateau d’Amboise